stormkit-io/www-stormkit-io/content/docs/deployments--7-how-do-we-deploy.md

 To specify a different subfolder other than `.stormkit`, visit the **Environment Config > Build** page and update the `Output folder` setting.
 If changed, the folder structure mentioned above is also validated against this folder.
 If it differs, the entire content of the directory will be uploaded.

-To configure a different subfolder other than `.stormkit`, visit the **Environment Config > Build** page and update the `Output folder` setting.
-If you change this value, the structure above is also checked against this folder.
-If it has a different structure, the whole content of the directory will be uploaded.

 If the deployment lacks a `.stormkit` subfolder and the output folder isn't specified, Stormkit checks for these common subfolders:

 - `out`